-Double clicking a setting will open the same configuration windows as you get in Windows Group Policy Editor.
+Double-clicking a setting will open the same configuration window as you get in the Windows Group Policy Editor.
 Just select from the choices mostly not configured, enabled or disabled and press the OK button to apply the policy.

-There are some limitations of Policy Plus as compared to Group Policy Editor:
+Here are some limitations of Policy Plus as compared to the Group Policy Editor:

 - A restart is required for some of the local settings to take effect.
 This is only the case in Windows 10, 7 or 8 Home editions or Starter editions.
-The policies will be applied instantly in Pro and Enterprise editions.
+These policies will be applied instantly to Pro and Enterprise editions.

 Conclusion and download